Timmeey86/MonoGameTutorial/doc/3_setting_up_CI.md

 and publish it so it can be reused by a release pipeline.
 The artifact name is like a label (and a folder name) for your artifact, so name it anything you want.

-    # Publish an artifact to be used in a release pipeline
+    # Publish an artifact to be used for Android
     - task: PublishPipelineArtifact@0
       inputs:
-        artifactName: 'InitialTestRelease'
+        artifactName: 'AndroidArtifact'
         targetPath: '$(outputDirectory)/$(packageName).apk'

 You can now commit this through